 The Quantum Communications Hub has allocated funds (Partnership Resource) to support new collaborations which are closely aligned with the work of the Hub and support new capabilities.
-Submission of proposals for consideration by the Hub Management Team is open throughout the year.
+Updated deadlines and guidelines on how to submit proposals for consideration will be published soon.

 To date, the Hub has made a number of investments in strategic potential: feasibility studies; proofs of concept; preliminary developments; demonstrators.